lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Targeted learning level:** beginner

 **Introduction:**
-This tutorial demonstrates how to create a light curve of an object which was not detected at a ``SNR > 5`` - for instance a measurement of its flux before and after a flare or explosion.
+This tutorial demonstrates how to create a light curve of an object in all observations where it was not detected at a ``SNR > 5`` - for instance a measurement of its flux before and after a flare or explosion.
 In those cases, the forced photometry - available in the ``ForcedSourceOnDiaObject`` table - has to be used instead.
 That table contains "forced" flux measurements in locations of all objects which had positive ``SNR > 5`` detections in the table ``dp02_dc2_catalogs.DiaObject``.